40 years worth of wisdom expands your entrepreneurial emotional intelligence…

 from my experiences working for large and small companies…

-as well as for 20 years invested in developing business-building software tools…
+as well as for the 30 years invested in developing business-building software tools…

-Most of that worked, and some of it needed some tweaking to make it work.
+Most of that worked, there were some disasters, and some of it needed tweaking to make it work…

 This is what Business Black Belt is about.

-I have a lot to say, but I say it mercifully quickly.
+I have a lot to say, but I say it all for a reason!

-I share many anecdotes that will help you keep your head on straight while you build your business.
+I share many anecdotes that will help you keep your head on straight.

 I think every chapter could be an entire book on its own,

-but you can get the point immediately — enough to take action now to save yourself painful mistakes.
+but you can get the point immediately — enough to take the right action.

 Ask for it at your favorite bookstore